FORECAST: The 80s return this week

 - Dry through the week

 LOUISVILLE, Ky.
-(WAVE) - A nice evening to fire up the grill with pleasant temperatures.
-The breeze will relax overnight with temperatures falling back into the 50s under a mostly clear sky.
+(WAVE) - Cool temperatures overnight, but not as chilly as last night.
+Lows drop into the 50s under a mostly clear sky.

 If you wanted another taste of some summer, you’re in luck.
 A breezy southwest wind will bring in warmer as we kick-off a new work week.
 Highs top out in the low to mid 80s under a mostly sunny sky.